rob-gage/rob-gage.github.io/content/projects/compose.md.md

 Compose allows the definition of recursive functions.
 Currently it only supports recursion of named functions, but recursion from within lambdas is a planned feature.

 ![Recursive Functions Example](/gifs/compose-recursive.gif)

-## Installation

-The Compose interactive environment, Compositor, can be installed from Cargo.

-`cargo install compositor`

-To run it, use command `cmpstr`.

 ## Planned Features